d3crypt3d/ruby_design_patterns/README.md

 ### DECORATOR

 **The Decorator Pattern** attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+---
+### FACTORY
+**The Factory Method Pattern** defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.